aws-samples/config-resource-compliance-dashboard/backfill/README.md

 | **AWSOrganizationID** | _(empty)_ | Your AWS Organization ID.
 Leave empty for standalone accounts. |

 5. Run the CloudFormation template.
-6. Open the producer function and run it
+6. Open the Backfill Producer Lambda function and run it:
    - Open the Lambda Console and click on the function `crcd-config-backfill-producer`
    - Click on the **Test** tab.
    - Select **Create new event** under **Test event action**.